 Headache: Taking bitter orange might trigger headaches, including migraines and cluster headaches.

 High blood pressure: Taking bitter orange, especially together with caffeine, might increase blood pressure in healthy people.
 Avoid using bitter orange, especially in combination with stimulants such as caffeine, if you have high blood pressure.

 Glaucoma: Bitter orange might worsen glaucoma.
 Avoid using it if you have this condition.

-Heart disease: Using bitter orange, especially in combination with caffeine or other stimulants, might increase the risk of serious side effects in people with a particular heart problem called "long QT interval syndrome” (named after the wave pattern made by a electrocardiogram).
+Heart disease: Taking bitter orange, especially together with caffeine or other stimulants, might increase the risk of serious side effects in people with a particular heart problem called "long QT interval syndrome".

-Irregular heartbeat (heart arrhythmia): Some studies suggest that bitter orange, especially in combination with caffeine, can increase heart rate in healthy people.
-Other studies have found no such effect on heart rate.
-So far, there have been no studies of the effect of bitter orange on people who have an irregular heartbeat.
-Avoid using bitter orange, especially in combination with stimulants such as caffeine, if you have an irregular heartbeat.
+Irregular heartbeat (heart arrhythmia): Taking bitter orange, especially together with caffeine, can increase heart rate in healthy people.
+Avoid using bitter orange, especially with stimulants such as caffeine, if you have an irregular heartbeat.

 Surgery: Bitter orange acts like a stimulant, so it might interfere with surgery by increasing heart rate and blood pressure.
 Stop taking bitter orange at least 2 weeks before a scheduled surgery.

 Medications for depression (MAOIs) interacts with BITTER ORANGE